This post may contain affiliate links. Please see my disclosure policy for details.

 - Did you also know that since this was put in place, there are no crocodiles in the Nile?
 The construction of the High Dam almost eliminated their existence and ecosystem in Egypt.

-Throughout all the Pros and Cons and controversy, it’s still a big landmark in Egyptian history.
+Throughout all the Pros and Cons and controversies, it’s still a big landmark in Egyptian history.

 Today, many tourists flock to see it.
-Tickets are £80EGP and you can visit anytime between 9 am – 5 pm.
+You can visit anytime between 9 am – 5 pm.

 4. Visit the ancient Elephantine Island